A Negative Correlation Strategy for Bracketing in Difference-in-Differences: A General DID Bracketing Strategy

-The bracketing method in \citet{hasegawadid2018} relies on the model in (\ref{eq: model}) and the unmeasured confounder $U$ satisfying Assumptions \ref{assum1}-\ref{assum3} to connect the outcome levels and outcome dynamics in the absence of treatment, such that the changes in outcome for different groups are ordered according to their outcome levels.
-If the unmeasured confounder $U$ does not satisfy Assumptions \ref{assum1}-\ref{assum3}, and previous outcome levels do not reflect the relative magnitude of changes in the outcome in the study period, the control groups constructed following \citet{hasegawadid2018} may fail to produce valid bounds on the treatment effect.
-In this section, we establish that the bracketing relationship holds more broadly.
+In extant work, researchers have sought to relax the parallel trends assumption in various ways.
+The DID bracketing method in \cite{hasegawadid2018} is one proposal that connects the outcome levels and outcome dynamics in the absence of treatment, such that the changes in outcome for different groups are ordered according to their outcome levels.
+Facilitated by the control group construction approach discussed in \cite{hasegawadid2018} in which units are designated to the lower (upper) control group if the average outcome is lower (higher) than the average outcome for the treated group in a prior-study period, the two standard DID estimators based on these two control groups can bound the true treatment effect.
+The models and assumptions required by \cite{hasegawadid2018} are reviewed in detail in Section S1.1 of the Supplement.
+In Section \ref{subsec:identification}, we will establish that the bracketing relationship holds much more broadly.